Gastric Sleeve and Hypoglycemia: Understanding Complications

-Dr. Fernando Garcia always ensures that patients at his Tijuana practice get all the information they need when it comes to gastric sleeve surgery and other options for surgical weight loss.
+We always ensure that patients at our Tijuana practice get all the information they need when it comes to gastric sleeve surgery and other options for surgical weight loss.
 Providing information about the side effects and potential issues after all procedures gives patients realistic expectations about the life after surgery.

 In recent years, we've noticed a number of pieces about hypoglycemia following bariatric surgery.
 Let's take a moment to consider this issue and what can be done about it.

 Reactive or postprandial hypoglycemia is a potential complication of weight loss surgery that occurs when a bariatric surgery patient's blood sugar dips very low.
 It can affect people who have undergone gastric sleeve or any sort of bariatric surgery procedure.

 One study on this condition was conducted by Dr. Johanna-Maria Brix with her colleagues at Rudolfstiftung Hospital in Vienna.
 Of 219 recent bariatric surgery patients monitored for two years, 34% of them demonstrated severe hypoglycemia after they were given a dose of sugar.
 These findings were presented at the American Diabetes Association Meeting in San Diego in 2011.

 It should be noted that these issues typically develop after two to three years following surgery, and that the majority of those studied had undergone a gastric bypass.
 Regardless, this is something that all patients need to take seriously.

 Reactive hypoglycemia occurs when a patient who has undergone bariatric surgery ingests a meal that is high in carbohydrates.